 If the financial burden of a work-related injury is not covered by the Jones Act or worker’s compensation, victims of worksite accidents are sometimes able to make a personal injury claim against any third party whose negligence contributed to the cause of a worksite accident resulting in a serious injury.
 Liable third parties may include outside vendors, property owners, and general contractors.
 Additionally, manufacturers and suppliers may be liable if their product contributed to the cause of a worksite accident.

-Worksite accidents may involve mechanical failures, slips and falls, worksite vehicle accidents, electrocution, structural collapses, and malfunctioning safety equipment.
+Worksite accidents may involve mechanical failures, slips and fall accidents, worksite vehicle accidents, electrocution, structural collapses, and malfunctioning safety equipment.
 Compensation may cover losses including past and future medical costs, pain and suffering, lost income, and disfigurement.
 Punitive damages may also be pursued in the case of especially reckless negligence.

 Schedule Your Work-Related Injury Consultation

-The experienced legal professionals of Shaw Cowart LLP provide aggressive representation for victims of workplace injuries.
+Shaw Cowart’s experienced workplace injury lawyers in Austin provide aggressive representation for victims of workplace injuries.
 You deserve maximum compensation for your losses.
-Our Austin workplace injury lawyers will protect your rights against those at fault and fight for the resources you need to heal and move forward with your life.
-Fill out our online consultation form or call 512-499-8900
+Our work injury attorneys in Austin will protect your rights against those at fault and fight for the resources you need to heal and move forward with your life.
+Fill out our online consultation form or call 512-499-8900.